Where do we need to go to make the funeral arrangements?

 We will collect the ashes shortly after the cremation and place them in an urn of your choice.
 The ashes of the deceased can be delivered to your home, collected from Hubert Swainson or we can scatter them on your behalf in the garden of remembrance at Stonefall Cemetery.

-Many people choose to scatter the ashes at a sight of special significance to the deceased or the family.
+Many people choose to scatter the ashes at a site of special significance to the deceased or the family.
 If the land is privately owned, you will need permission from the landowner.
 Organisations like the National Trust usually grant permission when asked.
 The ashes can also be buried in a grave and marked with a headstone.